valeiras/working-day/README.md

 The Working Day project is a web application designed to assist users in managing their daily tasks.
 It provides a user-friendly interface for creating, organizing, and tracking tasks.

+This project is a full-stack application created using Next.
+Data is persisted in a supabase DB.

-## TODO:
+### TODO:

-Use the useLocalTimerArray hook to improve response times of the timer array
+- Use the useLocalTimerArray hook to improve response times of the timer array.
+Maybe use zustand and a store!
+- Add alerts.
+- Add overtime thresholds.